AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Ensure the accurate orientation and aim of any device by minimizing exterior conditions that could otherwise lead to incorrect readings.

-• Build a long-term imaging plan based on factors such as reliability demands, component-specific findings, budget considerations, manufacturer recommendations and similar.
+• Develop a comprehensive long-term imaging plan that considers factors such as reliability demands, component-specific findings, budget considerations, manufacturer recommendations, and other relevant factors.

-• Invest in training or consider bringing in outside assistance to ensure the correct usage of the tool by employees.
+• Invest in training or consider bringing in outside assistance to ensure employees use the tool correctly.

 • Encourage full participation throughout your organization to get a balanced perspective from different levels of responsibility and expertise.

-• Remember that having multiple diagnostic tools working together can help to prevent a greater number of failures, and in the case of failure, to better pinpoint exactly what was the cause.
+• Remember that having multiple diagnostic tools working together can help prevent a greater number of failures, and in the case of failure, pinpoint exactly what the cause was.

 • Ensure that your sensors automatically feed data into your analytics and monitoring systems.